Under-occupancy rules

 How your benefit will be reduced

-If you have more bedrooms than you need for your family we’ll reduce your benefit payment by:
+If you have more bedrooms than you need, your benefit will be reduced by:

 Additional bedrooms